 Bus transportation is available for all students.
-Each student is assigned to one bus, which services his/her residence residence.
+Each student is assigned to one bus, which services his/her residence.
 A request for a change of assignment may be made in writing to the Principal.
 The bus transportation request form is available at www.hanoverschools.org.
 This request may be made for either a previously designated stop on the assigned route or a bus on another specified route within the same district.
-If approved, a new bus assignment would replace the bus stop or the bus assignment on the route for the residence.
+If approved by the business office, a new bus assignment would replace the bus stop or the bus assignment on the route for the residence.
 Students may not ride a different bus.
-Students riding their own buses who want to get off at a different stop may with a permission slip signed by a parent/guardian and authorized by the school office.
+Students riding their own bus who want to get off at a different stop may do so with a permission slip signed by a parent/guardian and authorized by the school office.